Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Take careful note of participants who aren’t involved.
 Draw them in by asking questions relevant to their role and expertise.

 At the same time, if someone is being exceptionally talkative, it’s your responsibility to not let them dominate the meeting.
-Politely ask them to offer their ideas in the written form as an email.
+Politely ask them to offer their ideas in written form as an email.
 Alternatively, solicit suggestions from someone else on the topic.

 Be careful with your seating arrangement